-Services that the PH-MCOs were responsible for in the CY 2016 time period include, but are not limited to, the following:
+Services that the PH-MCOs were responsible for in the CY 2017 time period include, but are not limited to, the following:

 COVERED SERVICES

 Pharmaceutical Medical Diagnostic

 Pharmaceutical Non-Drug Federally Qualified Health Center (FQHC) & Rural Health Clinics (RHC)

 Laboratory Emergency Room

 Radiology Dental

-Complete early and periodic screening, diagnosis and treatment Screens Dental/Oral Surgery
+Complete Early and Periodic Screening, Diagnosis and Treatment Screens Dental/Oral Surgery

 Vision Primary Care Providers

 Durable Medical Equipment/Medical Supplies Specialty Physician

 Hospice Other Practitioners

 Home Health Care/HIV-AIDS Waiver Facility Non-Inpatient (includes SPU/ASC)

 Family Planning Services Other Outpatient

 Family Planning - Pharmaceutical Inpatient Acute Care

 Therapy Inpatient - Rehab

 Ambulance/Transportation Nursing Home

-There are separate agreements between the Department and BH-MCOs for the provision of BH services as well as separate agreements for the CHC MCOs for the provision of long-term services and supports.
+There are separate agreements between the Department and the BH-MCOs for the provision of BH services, as well as separate agreements for the CHC MCOs for the provision of LTSS.

 This databook focuses on the historical encounter data from the PH-MCOs that have been participating in HealthChoices.
 Since this is actual data from the HealthChoices PH program, no data are included related to graduate medical education or disproportionate share hospital payments.
-Furthermore, to the extent that any of the PH-MCOs implemented copayments or benefit limitations based on the Department's policies, a portion of the CY 2016 data may include the effects of these programmatic changes (see exhibit in Section 4).
+Furthermore, to the extent that any of the PH-MCOs implemented copayments or benefit limitations based on the Department's policies, a portion of the CY 2017 data may include the effects of these programmatic changes (see the chart in Section 4).

-The encounter data for CY 2016 was submitted through PROMISe[TM] by the following PH-MCOs listed by zone below:
+The encounter data for CY 2017 was submitted through PROMISeTM by the following PH-MCOs listed by zone below:

 SOUTHEAST ZONE

 Keystone Family Health Plan (Keystone)

 Health Partners Plans, Inc. (Health Partners)

 UnitedHealthcare of Pennsylvania, Inc. (United)

 Aetna Better Health, Inc. (Aetna)

 SOUTHWEST ZONE

 UPMC for You, Inc. (UPMC)

 Gateway Health Plan, Inc. (Gateway)

 UnitedHealthcare of Pennsylvania, Inc. (United)

-Aetna Better Health, Inc. (Aetna)

 LEHIGH/CAPITAL ZONE

 AmeriHealth Caritas Health Plan (AmeriHealth)

 Gateway Health Plan, Inc. (Gateway)

 UnitedHealthcare of Pennsylvania, Inc. (United)

-Aetna Better Health, Inc. (Aetna)

 UPMC for You, Inc. (UPMC)

-NORTHEAST ZONE

-AmeriHealth Caritas Health Plan (AmeriHealth)

-Aetna Better Health, Inc. (Aetna)